ACCEPTING CASES NATIONWIDE

 Depo-Provera is a brand name for medroxyprogesterone acetate, a synthetic form of the hormone progestin used primarily as a contraceptive injection that prevents pregnancy by inhibiting ovulation, thickening cervical mucus, and thinning the uterine lining.
 It is injected into the arm or buttocks and administered every 12 weeks.

 This infographic briefly describes the use of Depo-Provera, the manufacturer, dose amounts, frequency of doses, and administration areas.
 There is a note on what current lawsuits allege.
-Image of a Depo-Provera bottle in the center.
+Image of a Depo-Provera bottle.

 How Does Depo-Provera Work?

-Depo-Provera works through several mechanisms, including preventing ovulation, thickening cervical mucus, and thinning the cervical mucus, ultimately creating an environment that is less than favorable for sperm survival and function.
+Depo-Provera works through several mechanisms, including preventing ovulation, thickening cervical mucus, and thinning the uterine lining (i.e., the endometrium), ultimately creating an environment that is less than favorable for sperm survival and function.

 • Inhibition of Ovulation: Depo-Provera prevents the ovaries from releasing an egg (ovulation), eliminating the possibility of fertilization.